ScreamBun/jadn-sandbox/server/ReadMe.md

 #### Notes
 - Recommended use of virtualenv, if not currently, while on a development system
 - Not validated for use with python3
+- Gunicorn is the prod server like Apache, Flask is only for development purposes

 ## Google App Engine (development & production)